kahfizulkifli/Explore-Tensor-Flow/README.md

 Classification: Using database from MNIST, we classified grey pictures of clothing to their specified groups.

 ## 21 October 2020:
-Finished lesson 6 and wrapped it up by completing an exercise about it.
+Finished lesson 5 and wrapped it up by completing an exercise about it.
 To be honest, I think we can optimize the model since the accuracy is still 0.6 and the simulation ran for more than 30 minutes which is too long for me.

+## 22 October 2020:
+Learned about transfer learning and applied it to classifying flowers by using MobileNet